-It happens to all of us – we need to go away on holiday or business or move home or need to move in with granny for a few weeks.
-We dread the disruption to our baby’s life and wonder if they will settle back into a good sleep pattern in a strange environment.
+Helping your baby sleep in a strange environment is sometimes easier said than done.
+But it happens to all of us – we go away on holiday or business or we move houses.
+Whatever the circumstances, we dread the disruption to our baby’s life and wonder how easily they will settle back into a good sleep pattern in a strange environment.

-A variety of factors affect how your baby will respond to a new environment:
+Factors that affect how your baby will respond to a new environment:

 Firstly, how they manage change and interaction in general is a good indication of how they will cope in a new sleep space.
 Some babies are really laid back and go with the flow.
 For these easy babies, you probably don’t need to anticipate too much upheaval.
 Generally, by the second night they have adjusted well.